Lanvin: Fosun International ownership (2018–present)

+The group was listed on the New York Stock Exchange in 2023.
+The group was valued at US$1.5 billion.

+Lanvin Lab was launched in 2023.
+Lanvin Lab collaborates with others for mini-collections the first was with rapper Future.

+On 11 June 2024, Vogue reported that Lanvin would reveal a new creative director in the coming days.
+On the 27th of June it was announced that Peter Copping would become the brands artistic director, leading both the womenswear and menswear collections.

 Creative directors since 2001

 Alber Elbaz

 In October 2001, Alber Elbaz was appointed the Lanvin artistic director for all activities, including interiors.
+His work, characterized by dramatic flowing silhouettes showcasing luxurious fabrics, was critically well received.
 In 2006, he introduced new packaging for the fashion house, featuring a forget-me-not flower color, Lanvin's favorite shade which she purportedly saw in a Fra Angelico fresco (Suzy Menkes, 2005.).

 On 2 September 2010, it was announced by H&M that Lanvin would be their guest designer collaboration for the Winter 2010 collection.
 The collection would be available to view beginning 4 November 2010 at HM.com.
 The collection would then be available to buy in 200 stores worldwide, on 20 November, with a first look sale the day before exclusively at the H&M store in Las Vegas.
 The main face of the collection video was supermodel Natasha Poly.

 Lucas Ossendrijver

-Lucas Ossendrijver started with Kenzo’s menswear in 1997.
-In 2000, he moved to Munich where fashion designer Kostas Murkudis gave him free rein over the men’s line.
-Back in Paris, he then spent four years with Hedi Slimane at Dior Homme: his luxury fashion debut.

 In 2006, Lucas Ossendrijver was appointed the head of the men's line.
 The 2006 men's ready-to-wear collection was inspired by a Jean-Luc Godard film.
-He launched the first LANVIN urban sneakers, now with their patent leather toe caps, while presenting his AW 2006 collections; the shoes later became available in women’s collections.
+He launched the first LANVIN urban sneakers, now with their patent leather toe caps, while presenting his AW 2006 collections; the shoes later became available in women's collections.
 While enjoying a revitalized reputation in luxury, Lanvin received mainstream press in the United States in May 2009 when Michelle Obama was photographed wearing a popular line of Lanvin's sneakers made of suede with grosgrain ribbon laces and metallic pink toe caps while volunteering at a Washington, D.C. food bank.
 The sneaker shoes were reportedly retailed at $540.

 Bouchra Jarrar

-Bouchra Jarrar was appointed as Creative Director by Lanvin in March 2016.